ngendah/learn-kubernete-setup/README.md

   Only what is documented under the heading: `Forwarding IPv4 and letting iptables see bridged traffic`

 - Install docker and containerd as documented [here](https://docs.docker.com/engine/install/ubuntu/).

   - On `Ubuntu 22.04 server`, I had to regenerate containerd configuration as follows;

     `containerd config default > ~/config.toml`
-  - Because we are using `systemd` adjust the configuration as documented [here](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#containerd-systemd).
+  - Adjust `config.toml` as documented [here](https://kubernetes.io/docs/setup/production-environment/container-runtimes/#containerd-systemd).
+Under the heading `Configuring the systemd cgroup driver`

-  - Replaced the default config on `/etc/containerd/config.toml`
+  - Replace the config on `/etc/containerd/config.toml` with the new config.

     `sudo mv ~/config.toml /etc/containerd/`